Let’s briefly explore three time-saving productivity hacks for writers.

 The cost of such ubiquitous, instant access to ANY entertainment we want is …

 Some of us are under the delusion that so many attention diversions actually help us get more done.
 Maybe, for a small percentage of the population with a particular brain wiring, that is true.
 But for most of us, the distractions slow us down, big time.

 Can you relate?

 As a writer, I’ve learned that I really need to focus on the task at hand to get any meaningful work done.
 I’ve adopted three practices that have helped me be more focused while writing.
 Naturally, they can be applied to any discipline.
 Here they are

-Three Time-Saving Productivity Hacks
+Three Time-Saving Productivity Hacks for Writers

 1. Keep Phone On Mute 24-7

 Does this sound difficult, contrarian, or backward?
 You mean, silence my phone … all the time?
 Not just when I’m in a meeting?
 But what if I miss calls and important texts because I don’t hear them??

 Why do you need to see text messages instantly?
 If you miss a call from your boss, maybe that stinks, but you can always call him or her right back.
 It’s not the end of the world.

 The digital era has inadvertently trained us to be at the ready with instant communication.
 I’m going to make the brazen suggestion that might not always be a good thing.
 I’m thoroughly blessed to have a lot of fabulous people in my life.
 That translates into a lot of group text strings that go on throughout the day, every day and night.